2005 Batman Begins 400: Race recap

 On April 27, 2005, Warner Bros. would announce that the race would be sponsored by the movie Batman Begins, marking the first time a motion picture sponsored a Cup Series race.
 In a press release, NASCAR CEO and chairman Brian France said "Batman will cheer on the 43 super heroes that will be competing for the Batman Begins 400 at Michigan International Speedway."
-Along with the sponsorship, the Batmobile served as the honorary pace car for the race, while Batman was the grand marshal, and Karen Newman sang the national anthem.
+Along with the sponsorship, a Batmobile used in the film served as the honorary pace car for the race, while Batman, played by actor Kevin Porter, was the grand marshal, and Karen Newman sang the national anthem.

 Mark Martin also ran a Batman Begins paint scheme, along with Ricky Craven at the Paramount Health Insurance 200 on the previous day.
 Defending race winner Ryan Newman of Penske Racing won the pole position after breaking the track record with a speed of 194.232 mi/h, breaking the original record held by Dale Earnhardt Jr. in 2001, while Roush Racing's Greg Biffle won the race.
 Michigan International Speedway has been a Ford dominated track starting in 1984, and a Mercury track before that from 1969-78.
 It was also a track that suited a smooth driver or a driver that could change his driving tactics for Michigan International Speedway.

 Tony Stewart would dominate the race, he would end up leading a race-high 97 laps.
 However, on lap 168, Stewart took a four-tire pit stop, while Greg Biffle, Elliott Sadler and Roush Racing teammates Matt Kenseth, Carl Edwards and Kurt Busch, as they and other drivers had pitted 12 laps earlier; Joe Nemechek and Michael Waltrip also beat Stewart to the track, forcing him to start in eighth on lap 174.
 Biffle, who led 67 laps, would go on to win his eighth career Cup race and fifth of the season.
 Stewart was able to fight his way into second, while Mark Martin finished in third.
 Kenseth and Edwards rounded out the top five.
 Jeff Gordon and Dale Earnhardt Jr. finished the race in 32nd and 17th, respectively, and were knocked out of contention for the 2005 Chase for the Nextel Cup.